 To ensure success, the NHAS requires the Federal government and State, tribal and local governments to increase collaboration, efficiency, and innovation.
-Therefore, to the extent possible, Ryan White program activities should strive to support the three primary goals of the National HIV/AIDS Strategy.
+Therefore, to the extent possible, Ryan White HIV/AIDS program activities should strive to support the three primary goals of the National HIV/AIDS Strategy.
+The Early Identification of Individuals with HIV/AIDS is a Federal initiative which currently supports the NHAS.